ianallannz/vote/blog/how-to-vote.md

 It's pretty uncomfortable to say "I'm your number 1 candidate!"

-Most importantly, if you think I can help, please rank me on your team.
+Most importantly, if you think I can help, please rank me on your General Ward team.

 **If you *really* think I can help, the best thing you can do is rank me higher than your other favourites, even number 1!**